 Consider a few simple examples:

-• A couple sells a home they purchased 20 years ago for $2.5M.
+- A couple sells a home in 2023 they purchased 20 years ago for $2.5M.
 They paid $300,000 for the house.
 The home was their primary residence so the $500,000 federal home gain exclusion applies.
 Excluding any improvements they made to the home, realtor fees, etc., the taxable gain is $1.7M.
 The surtax will increase the Massachusetts tax liability by $68,000 on the sale of their home.

 The simple examples above only illustrate the state tax impact, but federal tax implications will also apply.
 Further, both examples ignore other sources of income, such as wages, pre-tax retirement account distributions, dividends, etc., that could increase the tax due from the surtax.

-Considering tax planning strategies to reduce the impact of the new MA surtax
+Tax planning strategies to reduce the impact of the Massachusetts Millionaire Tax

 Depending on the situation, the 4% surtax may be unavoidable.
 But for others, there might be some strategies to consider.
 Here are a few to discuss with your tax and financial advisor: